Cosmic Vine: High abundance of massive galaxies and dark matter halos in a forming cluster at z=3.44: Introduction

 In this paper, we use JWST data to investigate the galaxy population, SMFs, and dark matter halos in the $z=3.44$ protocluster Cosmic Vine found by \cite{Jin2024_cosmic_vine} in the JWST CEERS field.
-In \cref{sec:data} we present the observations, the sample selection, and the methodology. \cref{sec:res} describes the main results and discusses the implications.
-We summarise our results and conclude in \cref{sec:conc}.
-We adopt a flat cosmology with $\Omega_m=0.27$, $\Omega_\Lambda=0.73$, and $H_0=70\,{\rm km\,s^{-1}\,Mpc^{-1}}$, and use an initial mass function (IMF) from \citet{Chabrier2003}.
+In Sect. \ref{sec:data}, we present the observations, the sample selection, and the methodology.
+Section \ref{sec:res} describes the main results and discusses the implications.
+We summarise our results and present our conclusions in Sect. \ref{sec:conc}.
+We adopted a flat cosmology with $\Omega_m=0.27$, $\Omega_\Lambda=0.73$, and $H_0=70\,{\rm km\,s^{-1}\,Mpc^{-1}}$, and used an initial mass function (IMF) from \citet{Chabrier2003}.
 All reported magnitudes are in the AB system \citep{Oke1974_AB_sys}.

-\section{Data and Methodology}
+\section{Data and methodology}